Get

 Follow the Treatment Plan

 Unfortunately, there is no one-size-fits-all treatment for your pup’s squinting.
-The treatment your veterinarian recommends will depend on the underlying cause of the signs your dog is exhibiting.
+The treatment the veterinarian recommends will depend on the underlying cause of the signs your dog is exhibiting.
 It may involve medication, surgical intervention, or both.

 Final Thoughts